Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/getting-started/quick-setup.md

 ```

 !!! info "Service Name"
-    The service will be auto-created as `FESTIVALS_OPS_SEARCH_SERVICE` by OpenFlow after the first document is processed.
+    The service will be auto-created as `FESTIVALS_OPS_SEARCH_SERVICE` by Openflow after the first document is processed.

 ## Step 6: Demo Validation (1 minute)